kirilradkov14/presale-contract/README.md

  `finishSale`  - called by owner when the fundrasing requirements are met, once called - liquidity is provided, users can claim, fees are paid to the platform and owner can withdraw the raised ETH.

  `_checkSaleRequirements`  - on call, checks whether the requirements are met or not (presale is active, user is whitelisted, caps are met, sale is initialized and tokens are deposited)

- ## Technologies used:
- - Solidity
- - Hardhat
- - EthersJS

 ## Tests
 - The uploaded test includes every possible scenario, detailed tests on all functions one by one are not included.